JumpingKeyCaps/CorGPU/README.md

 - CPU-bound parallel tasks scale poorly beyond core count

 ### **The Hypothesis**
-Can i use coroutines as a **coordination layer** while offloading heavy computation to GPU threads via **GPGPU techniques**, combining the best of both worlds?
+Can we use coroutines as a **coordination layer** while offloading heavy computation to GPU threads via **GPGPU techniques**, combining the best of both worlds?

 ### **The Reality**
 GPU "coroutines" don't exist (no suspend/resume on shader threads), but we can orchestrate **GPGPU compute** through standard coroutines, achieving massive parallelism (1000s of parallel threads) for the right workloads.